How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 Whatever is happening to us now, it’s because of the things that happened in the past, and the course we choose now will echo into the future.
 Yes, we live in extraordinary times, but people have always lived in extraordinary times, and it's the literature of the past that can help us cope with the present and create a better future.

 This, for me, is how literature lives, and it’s the guiding idea of this project.
-Season 1 is A Tale of Two Cities.

 The Author’s Picture of Bedford Square, Where He Surmises That Charles Dickens Set the “Wonderful Corner For Echoes” in A Tale of Two Cities.
 We Will Go There, Spiritually, During Season 1 of Living Literature.